Hardin-Simmons University offers teacher preparation for the following four certification levels:

 Nothwithstanding the fact that a student has been retained in teacher education to the point of completing all academic requirements, University recommendation for certification of the candidate is contingent upon evidence of having fulfilled all requirements and standards of the teacher education program of the unviersity.
 This is determined by a final review of the candidate's complete record as concerns: (1) academic record, (2) student teaching, (3) professional ethics, and (4) passing the required state mandated TExES examinations.
 The HSU Certification Officer recommends graduates to the State Board for Educator Certification/TEA for certification when all certification requirements have been met.

 No student is eligible to be recommended for certification if he/she has a grade of D or unsatisfactory in his/her area(s) of preparation/teaching field(s), PSYC 3333, or in any course in pedagogy and professional development.
 Certification and/or eligibility for certification are NOT requirements for graduation.

-ACCREDITATION: Hardin-Simmons University teacher preparation program is accredited annually by the State Board for Educator Certification and the Texas Education Agency.
+Hardin-Simmons University teacher preparation program is accredited annually by The Texas Education Agency.
 Accreditation is based on meeting and/or exceeding the minimum pass rates on the TExES examinations.
 The State Board for Educator Certification, Office of Accountability has assigned Hardin-Simmons University Irvin School of Education teacher preparation program a rating of "Accredited" under the Accountability System for Educator Preparation authorized by Texas Education Code 21.045 every year since rating of teacher preparation entities has been assigned.
 Detailed information related to accountability and Title II report can be accessed at the www.sbec.state.tx.us.